fieldtrack360/FieldTrack-SDK-Integration-Guide/README.md

 Your server should answer **2xx** for accepted, **401** for expired credentials, **403** for a rejected credential, and any other status to have the batch retried.

+`integrity_flags` and `integrity_signals` describe the device when the point was captured — see [§19.4](#194-on-the-wire-and-in-storage) for the frozen bit assignments.
+Both default, so an existing backend keeps parsing unchanged.
+Treat them as advisory input to a server-side rule rather than as the defence itself, and be suspicious of a client version that is known to send them and stops.

 ### 14.6 Custom transport